Twelve CLAS Dissertation Writing Fellowships ($13,750 each) will be awarded.

-Rationale: The purpose of the program is to provide fifteen students each year with the precious gift of time to complete a PhD dissertation, thus having the beneficial effects of improving degree completion rates and reducing time to degree.
+Rationale: The purpose of the program is to provide twelve students each year with the precious gift of time to complete a PhD dissertation, thus having the beneficial effects of improving degree completion rates and reducing time to degree.
 This investment is fully consistent with collegiate strategic goals.

 Award Process: Applications will be solicited in August 2019, with a due date of 22 October 2019.
 Individuals will not apply directly; applications must be routed through the Director of Graduate Studies (DGS).
 The applications are collated by each unit and include the following materials:

 - A support letter from the Thesis Advisor of no more than 2 pages that discusses the project’s significance to the field, progress to date, work to be done during the fellowship period, and the feasibility of timeline to completion.

 - A brief support letter (no more than 2 pages) from the DGS.
 In the case of more than one application from the same PhD program, the DGS ranks the applications from that program and describes the formal process by which the ranking was determined.
 If the applicant’s DGS is also their Thesis Advisor, all proposals from that unit should be reviewed by a committee of at least 3 Graduate Faculty members who do not have a COI.

 All completed applications will be evaluated, discussed, and ranked by the Graduate Educational Policy Committee (GEPC), which is a general scholarly audience.
 Please keep this in mind when preparing applications.
 The Associate Dean for Graduate Education will make the final decision and notify Fellowship recipients, DGSs, and DEOs of the results by the first week of December.